Sam Neill seemed an odd choice for a John Carpenter film...

 But the next level of interest here is that Neill doesn't move his characterisation into an extroverted gear – a seeming temptation with Carpenter in comic mode – but instead retains his characteristically reserved, understated and soft-spoken charm.
 In a way, he brings the Carpenter universe toward his style, rather than the other way around; but having done so, he then imbues his character with a great deal of mischief.
 (It's all in the eyes and in the sly grin.)
 He's also essaying a character with an evident thirst for life .... or is it domination?
 Not insignificantly, in the semi-subtleties of hairstyling, the Neill sweep has been given an oily rendition.

 Neill provides ruthless pursuit of Chevy Chase's invisible man, and he's ruthlessly enjoyable as he does so.
 Midway through an insincere assurance - "If you're hurt, I'd like to help you" - he breaks out into a self-amused smile.
 (Anyone who enjoyed Neill's son of the devil in 1981's The Final Conflict, should thoroughly embrace Neill's finely distilled slyness here.)
-At another point, while he's taking a public grilling (something he seems to experience often, given his weary disinterest), he politely ask his interrogator if he'd mind repeating his accusation.
+At another point, while he's taking a public grilling (something he seems to experience often, given his weary disinterest), he politely asks his interrogator to repeat the accusation.
 Most memorably, when the invisible man fools him into a death plunge, he spits out "You son of a bitch" as he begins his descent.
-And so with enjoyably sardonic touches such as these, Neill's amoral introvert takes a memorable place amongst Carpenter's famous pantheon of characters - typically more overt and gung-ho in nature - from Kurt Rusell's Snake Plissken to Donald Pleasance's Dr Sam Loomis.
+And so with enjoyably sardonic touches such as these, Neill's amoral introvert takes a memorable place amongst Carpenter's famous pantheon of characters - from Kurt Rusell's Snake Plissken to Donald Pleasance's Dr Sam Loomis.

 Neill's villain was also a participant in what has proven the most lasting and oft-quoted image from the movie, that great interaction of physical comedy and ILM effects where Neill is lead away by the invisible man, his back comically arched and with "floating" gun to his head.
 And on the matter of comic skill, it should also Neill has a nice line in "understated theatricality", which might seem a contradiction in terms, but is perfectly welcome in the intimacy of the cinematic close up.
 For instance, there a range of occasions where he positions his face vaguely askew to the camera, and it works to an unconventional but curious effect, a lightly comedic, undemonstrative suggestion of an off-kilter character; an effect he'd take further in his next Carpenter collaboration.